 When we make these utilitarian arguments — that killing Hitler before his rise would have been justified, for example — we’re taking a God’s eye view.
 In reality we can never know for sure that our action is justified.
 This kind of utilitarian analysis which always claims to seek the “greatest good” has likely caused much more death and destruction than it has prevented.
 Such utilitarian arguments were put to great use in the 20th century to justify many atrocities.

-These “greatest good” arguments are dangerous not only because the world is a complex adaptive system for which our interferences have unknown consequences, but also because these arguments can be wielded as tools by opportunists who simply claim that some action would be for the greater good.
+These “greatest good” arguments are dangerous not only because the world is a complex adaptive system for which our interferences have incalculable consequences, but also because these arguments can be wielded as tools by opportunists who simply claim that some action would be for the greater good.
 I don’t actually need to believe my proposed action would serve the good in the way that I claim, I only need to convince others that this is the case.

 And if conditions are right, if the people want to believe the lie, then they will do much of the convincing themselves.
 And in fact, it is not even necessary that anyone at all really believe the lie.
 It must simply be convincing enough cover.
 As long as the lie can stand up to some scrutiny, and as long as the people can convincingly pretend to really believe it, then that is enough.